 For a thicker soup and extra coconuttiness, we use a 7oz package of coconut cream in addition to the milk.
 Consider this optional.

-1 7 oz package coconut cream (optional–where to buy coconut cream)
+- 1 7 oz package coconut cream optional

 He is inspired daily by hearing of readers embrace a healthy lifestyle and helping those with similar questions that he once had, the best part being when someone realizes the power they have over their own health outcomes.

 Like what you’ve read?
 Use the box below to sign up for my FREE newsletter to keep up to date on my latest posts!

 FREE "6 Easy Tips to Quit Sugar" Guide!